Steve35y/3D-Data-Processing/Lab 1/ReadMe.md

 - **p1**, **p2**, penalty factors.
 - **pw_**, a structure that holds information about the minimum and maximum horizontal and vertical coordinates.

+### Implementation
+**Special case**: If the current pixel is on the border of the image (first or last row/column).
+We don't consider smoothness penalties then; at the border of the image, there may not be neighboring pixels in certain directions.
+Therefore, applying smoothness penalties in these cases could lead to incorrect cost computations or undefined behavior.to encourage smooth transitions between adjacent disparities.
+**Regular case**: For pixel not on the border, we consider smoothness penalties (**p1**, **p2**).
 ```C++
 void SGM::compute_path_cost(int direction_y, int direction_x, int cur_y, int cur_x, int cur_path)
   {